inabikarilibrary/inalib/inapedia/players/brazilian/nicolau.md

 # nicolau

 nicolau is a Brazilian :brazil: player, maining Nomash.
+He also led the development of the PT-BR language patch for the game.

 ## Style of Play